markgw/uh-nlp2021/docs/week2/index.md

 * (*optional*) NLTK, using the code you implemented.

 Try parsing a simple sentence (e.g. "I have a dog.") using the tools.
 Now, parse the text given in the first exercise.
-Do the same for "Finger Lickin' Good.", "Finger licking good.", "Think Different." and "Think different.".
-Compare the results by the tools.
+Do the same for "Finger Lickin' Good.", "Finger licking good."

 > From your observations, any differences between the results (e.g. parsed trees, POS tags, ... etc) of spaCy and CoreNLP?
 Briefly discuss the difference and any missing/correct/wrong results by the tools.
 >